Everyone

 - 14 days before they’re due to become the primary carer of a child under the age of 6 years.

-When employees can take negotiated carer leave
+When employees can start negotiated carer leave

 If an employee is taking negotiated carer leave, they will need to work out with their employer when they can take it.
 If they’re: